 Now point your web browser to your local server IP address, which typically in my case is:

-Click Begin test and it start testing the speed Locally.
+Click Begin Test and it starts testing the speed Locally.

-Also you can check the speed of Internet connection on headless server or Linux command Line using
+Also, you can check the speed of Internet connection on a headless server or Linux command line using

 # speedtest_cli.py --mini http://127.0.0.1/mini